When I learned about gut health, I also started wondering about women's health. Maybe we are not designed to be uncomfortable every month?

 I think we need to stop trying to "catch up" to men.

-We need to stop trying to beat them at their own game.
+We need to stop trying to prove that we can beat them at their own game.

 If we keep playing by their rules, we will never live up to our own potential, will we?